-- (1) The amount represents a sign-on bonus paid to Mr. Conner under the terms of his employment agreement as an inducement to accept our employment offer. - (2) Represents the grant date fair value computed in accordance with ASC Topic 718, Compensation Stock Compensation, which excludes the effect of estimated forfeitures, of the shares of restricted stock and performance share units granted under our Equity Incentive Plan and the restricted RRMS common units granted under the RRMS Equity Incentive Plan.
+- (1) The amount represents a sign-on bonus paid to Ms. Lindberg as an inducement to accept our employment offer. - (2) Represents the grant date fair value computed in accordance with ASC Topic 718, Compensation Stock Compensation, which excludes the effect of estimated forfeitures, of the shares of restricted stock and performance share units granted under our Equity Incentive Plan and the restricted RRMS common units granted under the RRMS Equity Incentive Plan.
 Awards with performance conditions are valued on the grant date closing price on the NYSE based on the number of awards expected to vest.
 Awards with market conditions are valued using Monte Carlo simulations.
-The assumptions used to value the SemGroup stock awards are included in Note 19 to our consolidated financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2016.
-As a result of SemGroup stock awards of SemGroup restricted stock, with the number of shares issuable upon vesting determined by the merger exchange ratio of 0.8136 shares of SemGroup Class A Common Stock for each RRMS common unit.
+The assumptions used to value the SemGroup stock awards are included in Note 18 to our consolidated financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2017.
+As a result of SemGroup stock awere converted into equivalent shares of SemGroup restricted stock, with the number of shares issuable upon vesting determined by the merger exchange ratio of 0.8136 shares of SemGroup Class A Common Stock for each RRMS common unit.
 The amount shown does not represent amounts paid to the executives.

 The value included for the performance share units is based on 100 percent of the performance share units vesting at the end of the three-year performance period.
-Using the maximum number of shares of stock issuable upon vesting of the performance share units (200 percent of the units granted in 2016, 2015 and 2014), the aggregate grant date fair value of the performance share units would be as follows:
+Using the maximum number of shares of stock issuable upon vesting of the performance share units (200 percent of the units granted in 2017, 2016 and 2015), the aggregate grant date fair value of the performance share units would be as follows: